Spring Garden Revival

 Natick Building Department Requirements for Grading Permits & Site Plan Approvals

 Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
 Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and undergo engineering review.
-Zoning compliance is essential, including maintenance of setbacks, maximum slope of 33% (3:1 ratio), and impervious surface coverage limits.
+Zoning compliance is critical, including maintaining setbacks, limiting slopes to a maximum of 33% (3:1 ratio), and adhering to impervious surface coverage limits.
 Homeowners’ association (HOA) coordination may also be necessary.
-Inspection procedures involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion.
-For permit guidance, contact: Natick Building Department
+Inspection procedures involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion upon satisfactory review.

 13 East Central Street, Natick, MA 01760